Objective-C 3.0 Draft Specification

 Working draft v0.11

 Objective-C 3.0 is a native compiler and runtime effort aimed at a safer, more explicit, still recognizably Objective-C language mode.
 This page is the public overview of the draft and the current implementation.
-It is intentionally curated: the archived spec/ corpus now sits behind a compatibility redirect index, but this page is where the project should explain itself cleanly.
+It is intentionally curated: support claims route through the registry-backed capability matrix, evidence map, and claim-responsibility contract instead of archived planning notes, and public commands route through npm run objc3c -- <action>.

 Current status: the project has a real native compiler, real LLVM IR/object emission, and a runnable subset.
-Full runtime realization of the Objective-C 3.0 object model is still in progress.
+Full runtime realization of the Objective-C 3.0 object model remains unclaimed until the capability matrix marks it implemented with evidence.

 At a Glance

-Native compiler pipeline Implemented objc3c parses .objc3, emits diagnostics, manifests, LLVM IR, objects, and executables.
+Native compiler pipeline internal objc3c parses .objc3, emits diagnostics, manifests, LLVM IR, objects, and executables through split compiler/runtime/pipeline/artifact/IO owner modules.

-Runtime metadata emission Partial Class, protocol, category, property, ivar, selector, and string metadata now emit into object artifacts.
+Runtime metadata emission internal Class, protocol, category, property, ivar, selector, and string metadata are implementation evidence, not full runtime support claims.

-Advanced language features Not yet runnable Blocks, ARC automation, throws, async/await, actors, tasks, macros, and broader interop remain future work.
+Advanced language features reserved Blocks, ARC automation, throws, async/await, actors, tasks, macros, and broader interop stay unavailable until implemented matrix rows say otherwise.

 How to Read This Draft